Laozi: Identity

-In the mid-twentieth century, a consensus emerged among Western scholars that the historicity of the person known as Laozi is doubtful and that the Tao Te Ching was "a compilation of Taoist sayings by many hands".
-Following new archaeological discoveries, many Chinese scholars have reverted to affirming the existence of a historical Laozi.
+By the mid-twentieth century, consensus had emerged among Western scholars that the historicity of a person known as Laozi is doubtful and that the Tao Te Ching is "a compilation of Taoist sayings by many hands", with an author being invented afterwards.
+While multiple authorship over time is typical for early Chinese texts, the book's conspicuous absence of a central Master figure places it in marked contrast with nearly all other early Chinese philosophical works.